 6. They have bloat.

-If your dog is retching without producing any vomit — especially if accompanied by abdominal distension and pain — get them to the vet ASAP.
-It may be a sign of gastric dilatation and volvulus, a.k.a. ‘bloat,’ a serious diagnosis that requires emergency surgery.
-Bloat is an extremely serious condition where a dog’s stomach fills with air, causing the stomach to expand and potentially twist.
+If your dog is heaving without producing any vomit — especially if accompanied by abdominal distension and pain — get them to the vet ASAP.
+It may be a sign of gastric dilatation and volvulus, a.k.a. “bloat,” a diagnosis that requires emergency surgery.
+Bloat is an extremely serious condition in which a dog’s stomach fills with air, causing the stomach to expand and potentially twist.
 A clear symptom of bloat is vomiting — specifically, a dog who appears highly nauseated and vomits but little comes up.
-A dog with bloat can die in hours without veterinary treatment, so when in doubt contact your vet right away.
+A dog with bloat can die within hours if they don’t receive veterinary treatment, so when in doubt, contact your vet right away.

 These are just some of the conditions that may cause your dog to throw up.
 If you are concerned about your dog’s vomiting, reach out to your veterinarian, who will be able to determine the nature of the problem and provide you with the best advice on your dog’s health.